 Proactive is better than reactive.

+Signs of mice in the house?
 Rose is going to help you with that.
-There’s still some time before snow starts to fall from the sky.
+There’s still some time before the snow starts to fall from the sky.
 Now is the perfect time to seal gaps and cracks around the outside of the house so that Spring is pest-free and much easier to enjoy next year.

 If you already see signs of mice in the house, there’s no question you’ll need a pest management plan.
 Rose can definitely help with that, but thinking forward, we’ll help prevent that from happening next year and the year after that and the year after that…

 Let’s do some basic rodent Q&A, shall we?

 Q: Remember that piece of popcorn you dropped while watching Ghostbusters the other night?

 A: This could be where it ended up…

 Q: Should rodents be a concern for homeowners in the U.S.?

 A: Every year, rodents gain access to homes, causing property damage, contaminating food sources, triggering allergies and, in some cases, causing illness/disease.

 Q: What are some of the signs of rodent activity in a house?